xiaoyu-su/Option-Price-Prediction/README.md

 ### Data Source
 Our data comes from Yahoo Finance Data sets.
 Description of the data can be found below

+The data file will be downloaded to /Data Collection/Faang Data after running Download_FANNG_Data.ipynb.

 ### Option Data Description
 We collect option price data using the yfinance Python library, which interfaces with Yahoo Finance’s publicly available API.
 For each company and option expiration date, we download detailed information on both call and put options, including strike prices, last traded prices, bid-ask quotes, volume, open interest, implied volatility, and moneyness indicators.
 Most of the data are critical for computing the Black-Scholes Model price, while the rest are used in the features used for the models.